-An alleged agreement of compromise will not be enforced where items are disputed and it is not agreed to in writing.
-Estate of McKillip, 53 W (2d) 202, 191 NW (2d) 856.
+An alleged agreement of compromise will not be enforced if items are disputed and it is not agreed to in writing.
+Estate of McKillip, 53 Wis.
+2d 202, 191 N.W.2d 856 (1971).

-This section cannot be construed to require that all rights under a will be established and all claims be adjudicated before a compromise of claims is allowed, for that interpretation would not only narrow the area of controversy, eliminate the incentive to compromise, and destroy the purpose thereof (to avoid the costs and risks of litigation), but ignore explicit statutory provisions recognizing the right of executors to compromise controversies involving "persons claiming as devisees or legatees" and

-"persons entitled to or claiming the estate of the deceased" as heirs at law.
-Estate of Trojan, 53 W (2d) 293, 193 NW (2d) 8.
+This section cannot be construed to require that all rights under a will be established and all claims be adjudicated before a compromise of claims is allowed, for that interpretation would not only narrow the area of controversy, eliminate the incentive to compromise, and destroy the purpose of avoiding the costs and risks of litigation, but ignore the right of executors to compromise controversies involving "persons claiming as devisees or legatees" and "persons entitled to or claiming the estate of the deceased" as heirs at law.
+Estate of Trojan, 53 Wis.
+2d 293, 193 N.W.2d 8 (1971).

 A guardian ad litem can execute a compromise agreement of his ward's claim in a will contest case where there was no general guardian.
-Estate of Trojan, 53 W (2d) 293, 193 NW (2d) 8.
+Estate of Trojan, 53 Wis.
+2d 293, 193 N.W.2d 8 (1971).

-Court had no authority to approve stipulation under (1) without trustee's approval.
-In Matter of Estate of McCoy, 118 W (2d) 128, 345 NW (2d) 519 (Ct.
+The court had no authority to approve a stipulation under sub.
+(1) without the trustee's approval.
+In Matter of Estate of McCoy, 118 Wis.
+2d 128, 345 N.W.2d 519 (Ct.
 App.
 1984).

 879.61 Discovery proceedings.
 Any personal representative or any person interested who suspects that any other person has concealed, stolen, conveyed or disposed of property of the estate; or is indebted to the decedent; possesses, controls or has knowledge of concealed property of the decedent; possesses, controls or has knowledge of writings which contain evidence of or tend to disclose the right, title, interest or claim of the decedent to any property; or possesses, controls or has knowledge of any will of the decedent, may file a petition in the court so stating.
-The court upon such notice as it directs, may order the other person to appear before the court or a court commissioner for disclosure, may subpoena witnesses and compel the production of evidence and may make any order in relation to the matter as is just and proper.
+The court upon, such notice as it directs, may order the other person to appear before the court or a circuit court commissioner for disclosure, may subpoena witnesses and compel the production of evidence, and may make any order in relation to the matter as is just and proper.